 Some of you might prefer to have an entire apartment to themselves.
 This is also an option, however, is it probably the most difficult one.
 Often you will have to visit the apartment before you can book it and many companies require a motivation of why you would like to live there.
 Besides that, apartments are scarcer and tend to be far more expensive.
 Therefore, we recommend that if you are looking for an apartment it is best to rent something temporary before you come to Tilburg – so that you can search in situ.
 Renting an apartment with 2 or more students is very difficult and therefore not recommended.

 Generally, the price of an apartment (without utilities, WiFi, service costs) is between 700 and 1200.
 Sometimes apartments are also eligible for housing allowance.
 For more information, check the page Dutch Rental Law.

 - Prices: 700 – 1200 euro basic rent per month

 Having a bike is essential when living in Tilburg.
 The areas Oud Noord, Oud Zuid, West, Centrum and Oost are all within cycling distance of the University.
 It is therefore no problem to live in these areas!
 There are safe bicycle paths leading from every part to the city to the University!

-By using the map you can learn more about the city areas and decide what would be the best suit you when looking for a location.
+By using Google map you can learn more about the city areas and decide what would be the best suit you when looking for a location.

 We advise you to not make any insecure payments.
 Please know that housing platform Kamernet offers a secured payment service.
 Your money is kept safe on an escrow server (third party bank account) and will only be transferred to the landlord after you’ve received the key to your new home.
 Didn’t receive a key?
 Then you’ll get your money back.